yangwm/phpkafka/README.md

 * The extension logged everything in `/var/etc/syslog`, this is still the default behaviour (as this extension is under development), but can be turned off (`Kafka::setLogLevel(Kafka::LOG_OFF)`)
 * Exceptions (`KafkaException`) in case of errors (still work in progress, though)
 * Thread-safe Kafka connections
+* Easy configuration: passing an array of options to the constructor, `setBrokers` or `setOptions` method like you would with `PDO`
+* Compression support added (when produing messages, a compressed message is returned _as-is_)
+* Each instance holds 2 distinct connections (at most): a producer and a consumer

 Changes that are on the _TODO_ list include:

 * Separating kafka meta information out into a separate class (`KafkaTopic`  and `KafkaMessage` classes)
-* Support for multiple kafka connections
-* Allow PHP to determine what the timeouts should be (mainly when disconnecting, or producing messages)
+* Allow PHP to determine what the timeouts should be (mainly when disconnecting, or producing messages) (do we still need this?)
-* Add custom exceptions
+* Add custom exceptions (partially done)
-* Overall API improvements
+* Overall API improvements (!!)
-* Performance!
+* Performance - it's what you make of it (test results varied from 2 messages/sec to 2.5 million messages per second - see examples below)
 * CI (travis)
-* Adding tests to the build
+* Adding tests to the build (very much a work in progress)
 * PHP7 support

 All help is welcome, of course...